shaunzyeev/cloudly/README.md

     - Security Group:
         1. Private Access
         2. Public Access

 ## Create Private Hosted Zone
     - cypaws.local and attach to the you have created earlier.

+## Create a jump server in the public zone

 ## Create RDS
    - Engine: Mysql
    - MultiAZ: False
    - Create db.<private hosted zone> domain name with route53
+   - RDS Must be in private zone

 ## Create an AMI with wordpress installed.
    - OS: Amazon AMI or Ubuntu 16.04